 01. Imagine Your Ideal “Trip”

-Just as you would plan for a vacation, it can help to spend some time envisioning your perfect staycation.
+There are countless staycation ideas out there, so it can help to spend some time envisioning your ideal staycation (much like you would plan a regular vacation).
 What sort of experience sounds ideal to you?
 Do you need some rest and relaxation or intellectual and creative stimulation?
 Do you want to spend the time outdoors or lounging around?
 Brainstorm some ideas or have a planning session with your loved ones.
 It will help you create a clear vision for how you’ll spend this time.

 02. Consider Your Budget